2005 Croatian presidential election: Analysis

-Most polls before the first round were predicting the incumbent president Stjepan Mesić would be reelected without a runoff, securing 50% + 1 vote.
+Most polls before the first round predicted that incumbent president Stjepan Mesić would be reelected without a runoff, securing 50% + 1 vote.
 However, Jadranka Kosor benefited from the votes coming from the citizens living abroad, which narrowed the president's victory by only a couple of points, but enough to secure a second round.
 The greatest surprise of the election was the independent candidate Boris Mikšić, a Croatian businessman and entrepreneur living in the United States.
 His campaign was heavily based on the message of a 'Croatian dream', similar to the American dream he said he achieved during his career in the US.
 On the night of the election, the first exit polls indicated president Mesić might secure a second term without the need of a runoff, while Kosor and Mikšić were shown battling for second place.
 As the first results started coming in it was evident that Mesić was not going to secure 50% + 1 vote and that a runoff is inevitable.
 As votes from the citizens living abroad were tallied, Kosor overtook Mikšić, placing second and qualifying for the second round.
 The campaign began immediately the next day and during the two-week-long campaign, three presidential debates were held, one on each of Croatia's three major television networks.
 Despite most observers and post debate polls indicating Kosor won the debates, Mesić maintained his lead in the polls.
 As Election Day neared, the Kosor campaign exceeded all previous campaign spending records, trying to motivate the conservative base.
 On Election Day, as polls around the country closed at 7 pm, all television networks announced Mesić won a landslide victory based on the exit polls, which official results later confirmed.
 Kosor conceded and congratulated Mesić on his victory.
 After the elections, Boris Mikšić claimed the elections were fraud and that Mesić and Prime Minister Ivo Sanader made a deal of "bringing" Kosor in the second round.
 He claimed to have received 15,000 election ballots with serial numbers that were not evidented.